lucyefranco/TPDB-Frontend/README.md

 ### About This Project
 For my final project with General Assembly, I wanted to do something that I would actually use and be passionate about building.
-As a huge Theme Park fan, I got the inspiration for this project while listening to a podcast where they joked about making an IMDB for Theme Parks.
+As a huge Theme Park fan, I got the inspiration for this project while listening to a podcast where they joked about why an IMDB for Theme Parks doesn't exist.
+The lightbulb above my head went off and it hasn't left me since.